prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unity Facebook SDK.md

 ![](img/UnityFB/9.jpg)

-*4.* Enter the *GameSparks API Key* and *GameSparks API Secret* into the respective fields under *GameSparksSettings* in the Unity3d editor.
+*4.* Enter the *GameSparks API Key* and *GameSparks API Secret* into the respective fields under *GameSparksSettings* in the Unity3D editor.
 Once you've entered the key and secret, you can click the *Test Configuration* button - so make sure that your details are correct!

 If you've entered the correct details, you should see GameSparks connect properly in the test-scene.

 ![](img/UnityFB/10.png)

-### Setting Up The Facebook SDK
+### Setting Up the Facebook SDK

 So, we need to import the Facebook Unity SDK, and this is done the same way as was outlined for the importing of the [GameSparks SDK](#Setting Up The GameSparks SDK).